 - Sliced Apples: Slice the apples (unpeeled) in decorative half moons or cut into horizontal slices.

 - Popcorn: Everyone loves popcorn!
 There are so many kinds to choose from.
 Be ready to refill the popcorn spot on the board because it will disappear quickly.

-Look for something large enough to hold all the snacks you want to offer: a large charcuterie board, cutting board, tray, or platter.
-A aluminum baking sheet with a one inch rim (sheet pan) is a good choice.
+Look for something large enough to hold all the snacks you want to offer.
+A large charcuterie board, cutting board, tray, or platter all work well.
+An aluminum baking sheet with a one inch rim (sheet pan) is a good choice.
 The rim keeps the snacks from falling off the edge.